indutny/blog/posts/c.cpp-in-node.md

 Now comes one of my recent obsessions.
 The C++ Stream API.

-It is a established fact for me that exposing the building blocks of APIs helps to renovate, reshape and make them better *a lot*.
-One of such things that I was always keen to re-do was a `StreamWrap` instance.
+It is a established fact for me that exposing the building blocks of APIs helps to renovate, reshape and make them better *a lot better*.
+One of such thing that I was always keen to re-do was a `StreamWrap` instance.

-It was ok-ish in v0.10, but when we moved TLS (SSL) implementation into the C++ land - it has changed dramatically... and, honestly saying, not in a good way.
+It was ok-ish in v0.10, but when we moved TLS (SSL) implementation into C++ land it changed dramatically... and, honestly saying, not in a good way.

-Previously singular `StreamWrap` instance, now became a monster that was capable of passing the incoming data elsewhere, skipping the JavaScript callbacks completely and doing some dark-magic OpenSSL machinery on top of it.
+The previously singular `StreamWrap` instance, now became a monster that was capable of passing the incoming data elsewhere, skipping the JavaScript callbacks completely and doing some dark-magic OpenSSL machinery on top of it.
 The implementation worked like a charm, providing much better TLS performance, but the source code became cluttered and rigid.

 This "move-parsing-to-elsewhere" thing reminded me a lot about the `stream.pipe` that we had for JavaScript streams for ages.
 The natural thing to